scipy-conference/scipy_proceedings/papers/luke_campagnola-vispy/vispy.rst

 OpenGL commands cannot be invoked until a context (usually provided by the GUI toolkit) has been created and activated.
 This requirement imposes program design limitations that can make OpenGL programs more awkward.
 To circumvent this restriction, ``vispy.gloo`` uses a context management system that queues all OpenGL commands until the appropriate context has become active.
 The direct benefit is that the end user is free to interact with ``vispy.gloo`` however makes sense for their program.
 Most notably, ``vispy.gloo`` objects can be instantiated as the program starts up, before any context is available.

 The command queues used by ``vispy.gloo`` are also designed to be serializable such that commands generated in one process or thread can be executed in another.
-In this way, a stream of GL commands could be sent to a web browser (as in the case of IPython notebook), recorded to disk and replayed later, or shared between processes to take advantage of multi-core systems.
+In this way, a stream of GL commands could be sent to a web browser (such as the IPython notebook), recorded to disk to be replayed later, or shared between processes to take advantage of multi-core systems.

 Another purpose of ``vispy.gloo`` is to hide many of the differences between various versions and implementations of OpenGL.
 We currently target OpenGL versions 2.1 (desktop) and ES2.0 (embedded and WebGL), which is available on virtually all commodity hardware today.
 A closely related system, ``vispy.app``, abstracts the differences between the various supported GUI backends, which include PyQt4/5, PySide, IPython, SDL, GLFW, and several others.
 This support, combined with VisPy's pure-python and low-dependency approach, helps to ensure that VisPy will run on most platforms with minimal effort from users and developers alike.